Action 1 – Phenotypic characterisation

 University of Padua

-With the genotypes obtained from the TuBAvI-2 project and the first TuBAvI project for the species Gallus gallus, it was possible to conduct a targeted investigation aimed at identifying genes involved in eggshell and shank color (Table 3).
+Using the genotypes obtained from the TuBAvI-2 project and the previous TuBAvI project for the species Gallus gallus, an investigation was conducted to identify genes involved in the pigmentation of eggshells and shank coloration (Table 3).

 Action 10 – Communication and dissemination activities

-During the third year, several actions were performed in order to maximise the efficacy of communication and dissemination of the project’s activities and results.
+During the third and fouth year, several actions were performed in order to maximise the efficacy of communication and dissemination of the project’s activities and results.

 Production of scientific reports, publication of articles on international thematic journals, presentation of results in national and international thematic conferences.
 Project’s results were collected and described for dissemination purposes on this same website page.
 The main results were published on international refereed thematic journals and were presented as posters or in oral communications in several national and international thematic conferences.
 Published articles and conference posters/presentations can be consulted from the page Publications.

-Dissemination of project activities and promotion of autochtonous poultry breed farming During the third year, TuBAvI-2 project participated in many poultry fairs and in dissemination events, as shown in the page Events.
+Dissemination of project activities and promotion of autochtonous poultry breed farming During the third and fourth year, TuBAvI-2 project participated in many poultry fairs and in dissemination events, as shown in the page Events.